MOROCCAN CARVED PLASTER

 This traditional form of ornamentation is an elegant complement to the intricate tilework and carved wood.

-Carved Plaster Arch
+Carved Plaster Arch and Carved Plaster Border

-Carved plaster border
+Carved plaster border and a column

 After cutting the design and letting it harden the background is sometimes coloured.
 This is done by pouncing darker cement over the design.
 I expect the stucco is dampened before this is done to allow the darker gray cement to stick.
-The pouncing is done using a porous cloth that allows a thin dusting of cement though.
+The pouncing is done using a porous cloth that allows a thin dusting of cement through.

 The final step is painting the design.
 Only the outer face is painted leaving the inside carving cement coloured.
 Sometimes 2 colours are used on the outside face to emphasize the design.